roccodev/roccodev.github.io/content/blog/2023-07-05-xenoblade-3-aggro.md

 ## Aggro slots

 Each enemy has four slots for each character in the field.
 The meaning of those slots is unknown, but slot
-\#1 is generally used for "active" aggro, slot \#2 for "passive" aggro, and slot \#3 for Taunt aggro.
+\#1 is generally used for damage-related aggro, slot \#2 for "passive" aggro, and slot \#3 for Taunt aggro.
 I haven't observed slot \#4 ever being used.

-(It is possible that it's used for Eclipse Soul fights, but I haven't tested it.)
-In reality, when choosing the attack target only the total is considered, and multiplications act on all four slots, so it doesn't really matter.
+Generally this distinction doesn't matter, as only the total is considered, and multiplications act on all four slots.
+However, some reduction operations only apply to one of those slots, stopping when it reaches zero.

 ## Aggro types

 What actually matters is how aggro is generated.
 When attacking, there are eight main ways to generate aggro:

-1. Damage dealt
+1. Damage dealt (slot #1)
     + Aggro: `damage * 0.5 * fusion bonus * additives`
     + *Fusion bonus*: 1.5 for applicable arts
+    + Includes spike damage, damage over time, Smash impact damage (see below)
-2. Damage taken
+2. Damage taken (slot #1)
     + Aggro: `-1.5 * damage`
-3. HP healed
+3. HP healed (slot #2)
     + Aggro: `1.25 * HP difference * additives`
     + *HP difference*: total HP actually healed
     + Aggro is gained by the healer
-4. Arts and auto-attacks
+4. Arts and auto-attacks (slot #2)
     + Aggro: `2000 + 120 * (chr. level - 1) * (art aggro) * additives` (same formula for 5, 6)
     + *Art Aggro*: `Hate / 100`, where `Hate` is from `BTL_Arts_PC`
+    + Healing/field arts don't trigger this: types 4, 5, and 6 are mutually exclusive.
-5. Healing arts
+5. Healing arts (slot #2)
     + Includes buff arts that generate aggro
-6. Field Arts
+6. Field Arts (slot #2)
-7. "Extra" effects, like +aggro on evasion, etc.
+7. "Extra" effects, like +aggro on evasion, etc. (slot #2)
     + Aggro: `2000 + 120 * (chr. level - 1) * effect * additives`
     + *Effect*: defined by the effect itself.
 For example, the highest obtainable value for the evasion effect is `6.5% = 0.065`. (from one of Masha's accessories)
-8. Taunts
+8. Taunts (slot #3)
     + Aggro: `2000 + 120 * (chr. level - 1) * additives * shackle ring`
     + *Shackle ring*: max 1.8 at an art chain of 6